maniking1299/maniking1299/README.md

 ---

 ## 🚀 VDeploy — Deployment Automation Platform
 > A Vercel-inspired platform built entirely in Java.
 Submit a GitHub repo → get a live deployment.

 **What it does:**
 Users provide a GitHub repo URL, build command, and output directory.
-VDeploy clones the repo, runs the build inside a Docker container, uploads output to AWS S3 .
+VDeploy clones the repo, runs the build inside a Docker container, uploads output to AWS S3, and returns a live public URL.

 **Technical decisions worth noting:**